Lanecrest/RanGen-Fantasy-Names/README.md

 -Can multi select names to copy to clipboard as either text or an image

--Can re-reroll selected names only but can still re-roll all names at once
+-Can re-reroll names based on what is selected

 -Added an 'About' dialog box and link to github project